sonagarajan/vault-curator/README.md

 # vault-curator

 Send notes to gmail and get it saved in obsidian.
 Using google drive folder as obsidian vault.

+Why?
+Because not a fan of the obsidian mobile app + don't want to be finding folders/tags/templates to write a quick note.

 WIP - loading existing obsidian folder structure/tags/templates (as embeddings) and save file into corresponding folder using AI.